2007 Britcar 24 Hour: Night qualifying

 This session required every driver in each car to do at least 3 laps.
 In the second session, a Mosler was yet again at the top of the times, this being the #10 Chad Motorsport car of Michael Vergers and Michael and Sean McInerney.
 In GTC and Class, BMWs were again on top, with Duller Motorsport and Intersport dominating their classes.
 This was followed by TJH Motorsport yet again beating ELR to the fastest time in Class 2.
 The Boston Bowl MG ZR 190 of Cole, Wahlgren and Walker had finished the session over a session quicker than Team Thrush's Honda Integra.
-Team Top Gear, completely new to endurance racing, had put their car in 1st in Class 4, with Ben Collins, otherwise known as The Stig, setting a 2:18.296.
+Team Top Gear, completely new to endurance racing but supported by John Thorne's Thorney Motorsport, had put their car in 1st in Class 4, with Ben Collins, otherwise known as The Stig, setting a 2:18.296.
 Woes would strike the newcomers though, as during May's stint, the turbo and clutch had gone, putting their start of the race in serious doubt.